 Grano de Oro enjoys a near–perfect temperature of around 27°C all year, although November to April are the best months for sunshine.
 The ‘Green’ season, from May to October, is a good time to visit: it’s typicall sunny in the mornings with rain in the afternoons.
 The quietest period is April to early June.
 The rain can be particularly strong in September and October.

-Call us on to start planning your vacation to Grano de Oro or take a look at our itineraries to San Jose and Central Valley
+Call us on to start planning your holiday to Grano de Oro or take a look at our itineraries to Costa Rica